regcs/AliceLG/README.md

-# Alice/LG - A Blender Add-on for Looking Glass Displays
+# Alice/LG (beta) - A Blender Add-on for Looking Glass Displays

 **Author:** Christian Stolze

-### Let Alice/LG take your Blender artworks through the Looking Glass!
+### Let [Alice/LG](https://github.com/regcs/AliceLG-beta/releases/download/v1.1-beta/AliceLG-beta6.zip) take your Blender artworks through the Looking Glass!
 This short guide is to get you started.

 ## About the Add-on
 This add-on was created for the use of Blender with the Looking Glass holographic displays.
 I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new holographic display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).